• Skip to primary navigation

 IMG_5144

-WETA's first broadcast took place on October 2, 1961, after an eight-year effort to bring public television to the National Capital Region.
-After the FCC reserved television channels for noncommercial use in 1952, local publisher Willard Kiplinger organized and led the Greater Washington Educational Television Association to develop Channel 26, which had been set aside for the area.
+The inaugural broadcast of WETA TV 26 took place on October 2, 1961, after an eight-year effort to bring public television to the national capital area.
+After the FCC reserved television channels for noncommercial educational programming in 1952, local publisher Willard Kiplinger organized and led what was then called the Greater Washington Educational Television Association to develop Channel 26, which had been set aside for the area.
 In 1956, Elizabeth Pfohl Campbell was brought on and began work as president in 1957.
-Campbell was a notable local educator; the first female School Board member in Virginia; and an activist who had worked to help desegregate Arlington’s schools.
-Campbell then served at WETA for over 40 years.
+Campbell was a notable local educator; the first female School Board member in Virginia; and an activist who had worked to help desegregate Arlington’s schools. .
+Campbell served as WETA president until 1971, stepping aside to become vice president for community affairs, a position she held until her death in 2004 at the age of 101.

-In 1983, WETA’s board of trustees voted to consolidate operations at the 3620 South Street location.
+In 1983, WETA’s Board of Trustees voted to consolidate operations at the 3620 South 27th Street location.
 The current WETA headquarters was constructed in 1989 and was purchased by WETA in 1995.
 It remains the company’s headquarters today.

 R19-5837_original_